Your administrator specifies a configuration in the Licensing Portal and downloads

 configuration, a configuration connection info (.cci) file is required for each user.

 A user can be defined when they log on to the device or by the Hexagon application.
+Please contact Customer Support to determine if the application you are running defines the user name.

 Group configurations